brobeson/vulkan-tutorials/CONTRIBUTING.md

-# Contributing to CppStarter
+# Contributing to vulkan-tutorials

-## Building and Testing CppStarter
+## Building and Testing vulkan-tutorials

-CppStarter requires [CMake](https://cmake.org) to build.
+vulkan-tutorials requires [CMake](https://cmake.org) to build.
 The basic build & test process is to configure the build system, build the software, and run the tests:

 ```bash